 He was riding at low speeds, hauling a moose out of the woods, using an ATV trailer.
 The exhaust got so warm that the plastic ignited.

-Luckily he had water available and was able to put out the fire before it spread.
-The dealer wanted to solve the issue by adding more heat-chields.
+Luckily he had a bottle of tea at hand and could put out the fire before it had time to spread.
+The dealer wanted to solve the issue by adding more heat shields.

 He instead chose the option of installing an aftermarket exhaust, allowing for much better airflow.
 The glowing exhaust disappeared immediately.

-This is probably not the most common reason why your exhaust is glowing, but if you are experiencing heat-issues, it’s always a good thing to make sure the thermostat is functioning as it should.
+This is probably not the most common reason why your exhaust is glowing, but if you are experiencing heat issues, ensuring the thermostat functions as it should always be a good thing.

 A properly functioning thermostat will open at a given temperature, allowing coolant to flow through the radiator.

-These things, however, are prone to fail because of corrosion or other various reasons.
+However, these things are prone to fail because of corrosion or other reasons.
 Luckily they are cheap and easy to replace.
 So when in doubt, you don’t waste by installing a new one, even if it is not the cause of your issues.

-The coolant does not cool the exhaust directly, but it keeps the overall engine temperature low.
-When the system is not functioning properly, you will get a higher engine temp, resulting in a bigger chance for a glowing red hot exhaust system.
+The coolant does not cool the exhaust directly but keeps the overall engine temperature low.
+When the system is not functioning correctly, you will get a higher engine temp, resulting in a bigger chance for a glowing red hot exhaust system.

-To test the thermostat, you simply disassemble it and bring it over to your kitchen.
-It is best to do this job when you are home alone and don’t risk explaining yourself to your significant other.
+To test the thermostat, you disassemble it and bring it to your kitchen.
+It is best to do this job when you are home alone, and don’t risk explaining yourself to your significant other.

 Put the thermostat in a casserole with clean water and heat it until it boils — no stirring necessary.
 You should be able to see clearly when the thermostat opens, usually just before the water starts boiling.